Suizzle/movement-cli-docs/use-cli/cli-key.md

 }
 ```

-Note the vanity flag documentation from the `aptos key generate` help:
+Note the vanity flag documentation from the `movement key generate` help:

 ```
 --vanity-multisig